alexfishy12/portfolio/README.md

 - **Hosting on the cloud**: Hosting a website on a Digital Ocean Droplet (VPS).
 - **Registering a domain name**: Claiming a domain name and assigning it to a public IP address.
 - **SSL Certification**: Registering a website with an SSL to obtain secure communication through HTTPS.

-## Setup and Installation
-1. Clone the repo: `git clone https://github.com/alexfishy12/portfolio.git`
-2. Use a localhosting tool such as XAMPP or NGINX to host locally and run the website on the browser.

 ## Contact
 - Alexander J. Fisher